Woysful/Media-Downloader/README.md

 ![](https://github.com/user-attachments/assets/d0ba46bd-1b4f-44e0-8cf7-69cf368c57e8)

 ## Features
-Basically this plugin creates for you 4 respodns:
+Basically this plugin creates for you 5 buttons:

 - **[ Video ]** - Downloading video with configurable yt-dlp/ffmpeg parameters and containers.
 These parameters can be changed in the `config.json`